lambdamikel/LambdaSpeak3/README.md

 The Serial Mode is using the standard READY indicator - if `32` appears on port `&FBEE`, then this means that LS3 is ready to receive the next command, or the next command argument.

-In order to receive data from LS3 in Serial Mode, a special protocol is being used: in order to send `<byte>` to the CPC, LS3 first puts `<byte>` on port `&FBEE`, then either waits for 50 us or for 10 ms, depending on whether fast getters or slow getters are being used; next, `0` appears on `&FBEE`, for the same amount of waiting time, until a 32 (READY indication) signals that LS3 is ready to receive the next command.
+In order to receive data from LS3 in Serial Mode, a special protocol is being used: in order to send `<byte>` to the CPC, LS3 first puts `<byte>` on port `&FBEE`, then either waits for 10 us, 50 us, or for 20 ms, depending on whether fast getters, medium getters, or slow getters are being used (see table below); next, `0` appears on `&FBEE`, for the same amount of waiting time, until a 32 (READY indication) signals that LS3 is ready to receive the next command.

 Please have a look at the BASIC program `SERIAL.BAS` (a simple bi-directional terminal program in BASIC) on the `LS300.DSK` for an illustration of how to send and receive data with LS3 in Serial Mode.